 If you’ve pivoted to new ways of shopping during the pandemic, you’re not alone.
 From a surge in app use to taking window shopping online, how we discover and buy products and services is shifting.
-The big question for marketers and retailers is: which of these behaviours will stick?
+The big question for marketers and retailers is: which of these consumer behaviours will stick?

 We partnered with Trinity McQueen to test the attitudes and behaviours of 5,000 people across the U.K. The results point to both opportunities for online retail and the value in-store experiences can add for an effective omnichannel strategy.

-Below, we’ve highlighted the five key findings from our research, plus associated actions to help retailers in meeting the changing needs of consumers — whether online or on the high street.
+Below are five key findings from our research, plus associated actions to help retailers in meeting the changing needs of consumers — whether online or on the high street.